mermaid-js/mermaid/docs/content/usage.md

 Checkout the [latest version](https://github.com/knsv/mermaid/releases) and [other styles](https://github.com/knsv/mermaid/tree/master/dist) such as `forest` and `dark`.

 There are some bundles to choose from:
-* mermaid.js, mermaid.min.js This bundle contains everything you need to run mermaid
+* mermaid.js, mermaid.min.js This bundle contains all the javascript libraries you need to run mermaid
 * mermaid.slim.js, mermaid.slim.min.js This bundle does not contain d3 which is useful for sites that already have d3 in place
 * mermaidAPI.js, mermaidAPI.min.js, This bundle does not contain the web integration provided in the other packages but has a render function instead returns svg code.